georgeoshardo/SyMBac/docs/source/scene_generation.rst

 .. note::
     If the border_expansion_coefficient parameters are too small, you will be given an error asking you to increase their size.
 This may happen for any number of reasons, such as having a slightly too long trench in your simulation which just clips off the top of the image.
 Additionally, by expanding the borders of the image, we can more accurately convolve the PSF over the image withuot dealing with edge effects near the trench.

-We now call a function called ``generate_PC_OPL`` from ``SyMBac.phase_contrast_drawing``.
+We now call a function called :func:`~SyMBac.phase_contrast_drawing.generate_PC_OPL`.
 This takes the above parameters, along with predefined offset, the scene and accompanying mask, along with two parameters, called *defocus* and *fluorescence*.
 The latter, when ``True``, will simply switch off the trench and swap the phase contrast PSF for the fluorescence one. *defocus* as a numerical parameter which simulates out of focus effects in the image.

 .. note::
-    It is not important to get any paramters perfect at this point, this is merely a test of whether the real image and synthetic image parameters are set correctly to enable ``generate_PC_OPL`` to be called later to generate synthetic images with optimised parameters.
+    It is not important to get any parameters perfect at this point, this is merely a test of whether the real image and synthetic image parameters are set correctly to enable :func:`~SyMBac.phase_contrast_drawing.generate_PC_OPL` to be called later to generate synthetic images with optimised parameters.

-Finally we call ``convolve_rescale`` from ``SyMBac.general_drawing``, which will convolve the kernel with the scene (with the expanded dimensions), at the upscaled resolution (the ``resize_amount`` argument), then resample it back down to the real image's pixel size.
+Finally we call :func:`~SyMBac.general_drawing.convolve_rescale` from , which will convolve the kernel with the scene (with the expanded dimensions), at the upscaled resolution (the ``resize_amount`` argument), then resample it back down to the real image's pixel size.

-After this, ``make_images_same_shape`` from ``SyMBac.phase_contrast_drawing`` is called which will trim the expanded convolved image down to the same shape as the real image.
+After this, :func:`~SyMBac.general_drawing.make_images_same_shape`  is called which will trim the expanded convolved image down to the same shape as the real image.

 .. code-block:: python
     :caption: Generating a single sample of a synthetic image